cyber-ocelot/EnviroPi/README.md

 <p>You will need a <a href= "https://www.raspberrypi.org/products/raspberry-pi-zero-w/">Raspberry Pi Zero W</a> or another <a href= "https://www.adafruit.com/?q=Raspberry+Pi&sort=BestMatch">Raspberry Pi</a>, a Pimoroni <a href= "https://shop.pimoroni.com/products/enviro?variant=31155658489939">Enviro Hat</a>, an external temperature sensor, a CCS811 sensor, and an <a href= "https://io.adafruit.com/">AdaFruitIO</a> account, if you have all of these materials, you're set. &#128077;</p>

-<p>Please notify me if you notice any typos or any other kind of error, thanks, I appreciate it. &#128516;</p>
+<h4>&#10071; Please notify me if you notice any typos or any other kind of error, or if you want to use any of my MasterMonitor Scripts (I know, they're awesome &#128526;), thanks, I appreciate it. &#128516;</h4>

 <hr>